Grand Hotel Kempinski High Tatras: Reconstruction of the complex in 2003 - 2007

 In 2003, architect Peter Černo prepared a study of the reconstruction and building of the former treatment house Hviezdoslav.
 The aim of the project was to transform the historically protected buildings (from a registered monuments in 1963) into a luxurious five-star hotel that met the expectations and requirements of the future operator - Kempinski.
 When modifying the exterior, this ambition was to be as close to the original historic appearance as possible.
 During the preparations, he sought archival materials, historical photos and other documents, all of which were used during the reconstruction.

 The renewal of the hotel was a difficult process and took more than four years to finish.
 The complex is located in the Tatra National Park.
-It is also a Grade II listed building, making it a national monument.
+It is a Grade II listed building, making it a national monument.